nicapos/process-synchronization/README.md

 ## Simulation

-The **synchronization technique** used in the program is the monitor pattern.
+The **synchronization technique** used in the program is the FIFO(First-in-First-out) Synchronization Process, represented by the LFG_Monitor (Looking For Group Monitor) class.
 The specific implementation details can be found in the [`classes.py`](./classes.py) file, specifically in lines 4 to 21.

 ```python
 class LFG_Monitor: